 We take seriously the fact that we secure the operations of our customers by carrying their risk of patient injury and that we have been entrusted with significant capital to invest and manage.
 We carry out each of our tasks responsibly from the perspective of both the customer and society.

 Responsibility risks are identified, assessed and managed within the framework of the company’s risk management system.

 Economic responsibility refers to cost efficiency, good financial management and the provision of financial benefits to owners and customers.

 2.1 Economic basis of the operation

-The company is a mutual insurance company founded by the five university hospital districts.
+The company is a mutual insurance company owned by the four university wellbeing services counties and the joint county authority for the Hospital District of Helsinki and Uusimaa.
 The company does not strive for profit and its operations as well as its customer base are limited.
 The captive nature of the company and the small scale of the business enable cost-effective operations, which in turn enable insurance premiums to remain low.
 This is an important aspect as all of the company’s customers are publicly funded and therefore the company’s cost-effectiveness has a direct link to tax asset savings.
 In the long term, the company aims to offer its customers patient insurance in a more affordable, flexible and efficient way than alternative insurers.